-Some MSB ECU's - most often the Auto versions - come with tunes former than one market and the switching function provides a method for selecting the correct tune.
+Some MSB ECU's - most often the Auto versions - come with tunes for multiple markets and the switching function provides a method for selecting the correct tune.

 The NOSELECT tune is default on a new spare ECU.
 The tune provides just enough functionality to start an engine.

 The duration maps are 2 x 2 tables that have rows for 0 and 750 rpm, so should allow the engine to idle.